Fantasy Football: Sleeper Wide Receivers For Week 11 [Opinion]

 Heading into Week 11 of the Fantasy Football season, things are heating up with the playoff chase in full focus.
-There are just two weeks left in the regular season for most leagues and there are a lot of fringe playoff teams that need to not only win games, but find a way to boost their point totals as well.
+There are just two weeks left in the regular season for most leagues, and there are a lot of fringe playoff teams that need to not only win games but find a way to boost their point totals as well.

 Over the past few weeks, sleepers have been a big thing.
 Sleepers can be the difference between winning a game or coming up short and missing out on the playoffs.